Saurabh2402/DBMS-CP/README.md

 -  Different text files are created for storing tuples of different tables.
 -  Also works fine with `where clause in select, update, delete from`

+### Assumptions made :
+- Defining primary key while creating table is mandatory, else error will be raised.

  Purpose of developing the software was to learn how complex is a database management system.